villekf/OMEGA/README.md

 # OMEGA
 Open-source multi-dimensional tomographic reconstruction software for MATLAB, GNU Octave and Python.

+This is an experiment half-precision branch!
+Only projector type 4 is supported.
+Use the half-precision with options.useHalf = true.

 ## Table of contents
 - [Introduction](#introduction)
     - [Projector models](#projector-models)